Store, Retrieve, and Remove an Arbitrary Type in a Map in C++

 }

-Of course there’s some checks that must happen to make sure you’re not casting an object that doesn’t exist but that’s trivial and should be handled accordingly.
-I personally chose to handle getting an object by using std::optional but it’s also because I’m trying to use what I find while journeying through the standard library and get away from using pointers.
+but it’s also because I’m trying to use what I find while journeying through the standard library and get away from using pointers.
 There are many ways to do get the same result though so choose the right tools.

 What are the benefits and limitations?

 Obviously, the biggest benefit is that you can use this with any type dynamically without knowing what you need to add by compile-time.
 This is huge since C++ lack of reflection holds back a lot of potential for great development.
 Another benefit is that it’s stored in an ordered map as the hash codes are the keys, which makes access logarithmic.
-It’s also extendable to have more than one of the same type by using another data structure as the value such as std::vector.
+It’s also extendable to have more than one of the same type by using another data structure as the value such as std::vector

 The limitations that this is that iterating isn’t possible.
 You need to know what you want from the map before retrieving it.
 Unless there’s a way to convert a type’s hash code into its type, then you’re stuck with manually keeping track of what you have in there.
 So technically, it is possible to iterate but very tedious.